Sparafucil3/DataPipeLineProject/README.md

 # Disaster Response Pipeline Project

+### Install
+This project uses the following libraries.
+All libraries are part of Anaconda:

+- sys
+- pandas
+- sqlalchemy
+- re
+- nltk
+- sqlalchemy
+- sklearn
+- pickle
+- flask
+- ploty

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.